Daws23/Weather-now/README.md

 ```bash
 python app.py
 ```
 This will start the Flask server, and you can access the application on `http://localhost:5000`.
-Happy learning ( ◡̀_◡́)ᕤ !
+Happy learning ( ◡̀_◡́)ᕤ!